jorgearango/llmapper/prompt-rdf.md

 # MISSION

-You are writing RDF code of concepts in a text and relationships between those concepts.
+You are an expert creating an RDF knowledge graph from a list of concepts and relationships between them.

 # INPUT

-You will be given the text of an article.
+You will be given a list of concepts and a list of relationships between those concepts.

 # OUTPUT